August 1, 2018

-Summertime may be here, but if you are like us, you never really stop thinking about winter.
-That’s why we feel that there is no better way to spend these long summer months than brushing up on your snow and avalanche safety skills.
+Summertime may be here, but if you’re like us, you never really stop thinking about winter.
+That’s why there’s no better way to spend these long summer months than brushing up on your snow and avalanche safety skills.

 - Backcountry Safety Handouts – Avalanche Awareness Guide, Avalanche Airbag 101, Beacon Searching 101, Avalanche Probing 101, Avalanche Shoveling 101, Avalanche Awareness and Leading a Companion Rescue (ski and sled versions).